 - Soil cuttings generated during soil probe installation and sampling will be placed into 55-gallon drum(s) and properly disposed of. - Fluids generated during groundwater sampling and equipment decontamination will be contained in the 55-gallons drums and properly disposed of as hazardous waste. - Fine grade sand will be applied immediately around the boreholes to prevent any runoff of storm water from discharging unknown surface contaminants into the subsurface soil and groundwater.
-The sand will be disposed of into 55-gallons drum(s) along the soil cuttings. - The 55-gallon drum containing IDW will be temporarily staged in a secure area on-site at grade level and beneath the unfinished building until waste characterization sampling is complete and arrangements with permitted disposal facility are finalized for.
+The sand will be disposed of into 55-gallons drum(s) along with the soil cuttings. - The 55-gallon drums containing IDW will be temporarily staged in a secure area on-site until waste characterization sampling is complete and arrangements with permitted disposal facility are finalized for their removal and disposal.
 All boreholes will be backfilled with fine grade sand and properly sealed with a layer of slurry and native shallow dirt.